Includes government records, manuscripts, photos and other primary sources

 - Our Card Catalog dates from 1875-1993 and is not searchable online.

 The catalog can be searched by keywords; titles; creators; and unit identifiers (UIDs), the unique number given to each record.
 Keyword searches include descriptive notes, titles, and subjects.
 Searches may be limited by material types such as manuscripts or government records.
-At the present time, the catalog is limited to manuscripts; government records; and a few non-governmental architectural drawings, maps, and multimedia collections.
+At the present time, the catalog is limited to manuscripts; government records; and selected non-governmental architectural drawings, maps, and multimedia collections.

 For help using these records and collections, please contact our reference staff.